-- (a) the margin requirements in the foreign jurisdiction are deemed to be to be in compliance with these directions ("deemed compliant status") or; - (b) the margin requirements in the foreign jurisdiction are assessed to be comparable to the requirements in these directions; - ii.
-A Foreign Covered Entity may be subject to margin requirements in IFSC for its cross-border derivatives transactions.
-In such cases, the Authority may consider a Foreign Covered Entity adhering to the margin requirements of its home jurisdiction, to be compliance with the requirements in these directions if: - (a) the margin requirements of the home jurisdiction of the foreign covered entity are deemed to be to be in compliance with these directions ("deemed compliant status"); or - (b) the margin requirements of the home jurisdiction of the foreign covered entity are assessed to be comparable to the requirements in these directions; - iii.
+- i.
+An IFSC Covered Entity may be subject to margin requirements in a foreign jurisdiction for its derivatives transactions.
+In such cases, the Authority may consider that an IFSCA Covered Entity adhering to such margin requirements is in compliance with the requirements in these directions provided: - (a) the margin requirements in the foreign jurisdiction are deemed to be to be in compliance with these directions ("deemed compliant status") or; - (b) the margin requirements in the foreign jurisdiction are assessed to be comparable to the requirements in these directions; - ii.
+A Foreign Covered Entity may be subject to margin requirements in IFSC for its derivatives transactions.
+In such cases, the Authority may consider a Foreign Covered Entity adhering to the margin requirements of its home jurisdiction, to be compliance with the requirements in these directions if: - (a) the margin requirements of the home jurisdiction of the foreign covered entity are deemed to be to be in compliance with these directions ("deemed compliant status"); or - (b)the margin requirements of the home jurisdiction of the foreign covered entity are assessed to be comparable to the requirements in these directions; - iii.
 In considering whether the margin requirements in a foreign jurisdiction are comparable, the Authority would have regard to whether the framework in the foreign jurisdiction is implemented in line with the policy framework on Margin Requirements for Non-Centrally Cleared Derivatives issued by the Basel Committee for Banking Supervision (BCBS) and International Organization of Securities Commissions (IOSCO).
 The Authority may impose additional conditions to be met by an IFSCA Covered Entity intending to comply with the margin requirements of specific foreign jurisdictions. - iv.
 The "deemed compliant status" shall be applicable to the margin directions issued by all relevant authorities of the concerned jurisdiction. - v.
-Substituted compliance would not be available if the respective margin standards have not entered into force in a deemed compliant status jurisdiction. - vi.
+Substituted compliance would not be available if the respective margin standards have not entered into force in a deemed compliant status jurisdiction.

+vi.
 List of foreign jurisdictions whose margin requirements are deemed to be in compliance of these directions is given in Annex 6.